 My work is writing.
-To write, I need a computer, a word processing program (I use Apple iWork Pages), a chair, a pen, a notebook, drafts of my printed notes, and a lamp (because I usually get started before first light).
+To write, I need a computer, a word-processing program, a chair, a pen, a notebook, and a lamp (because I usually get started before first light).
 A cup of coffee or glass of water is optional.

 Eliminating the Unnecessary

 I used to lie to myself.
 I used to think I needed so much more to be “productive.”
-I used to think I needed an internet connection and a clock on the wall and a bookshelf brimming with books and a file cabinet and file folders and three-ring binders and a scanner and a stapler and a desk calendar and a white board and a cork board and an office-supplies organizer containing paperclips and thumbtacks and pens and highlighters and notecards and Post-its and many, many other things.
+I used to think I needed an Internet connection and a clock on the wall and a bookshelf brimming with books and a file cabinet and file folders and three-ring binders and a scanner and a stapler and a desk calendar and a white board and a cork board and an office-supplies organizer containing paperclips and thumbtacks and pens and highlighters and notecards and Post-its and many, many other things.

 But over time I realized I didn’t need those things.
 So I stripped them away, one thing at a time, until I was left with what I have now.
 And who knows: perhaps one day I’ll get rid of my notebook or my printed notes.
 Or perhaps I’ll add an item or two—if it adds value to what I’m doing.

-The point is not to get rid of everything except your computer and some notes.
+The point is not to toss everything.
 Rather, the point is to get rid of the superfluous in favor of the essential.
-Doing so eliminates unwanted stress, allows us to avoid distractions, and helps us focus on what’s important.
+Doing so eliminates unwanted stress, allows us to avoid distractions, and helps us focus on the work at hand.

 As a experiment, why not give this a shot: get rid of everything today (box it up or simply get it out of the way), then slowly reintroduce items to your workspace as needed over the next few days.
-Then get rid of anything you didn’t reintroduce (anything you don’t use this week).
+Then get rid of anything you didn’t reintroduce—anything you don’t use this week.
 It’s like having a miniature Packing Party for your workspace.
 Are you willing to experiment?